pitermarx/pitermarx.github.io/content/posts/2025/09/computation-expressions/index.md

     for i in 0 ..
 8 do
         printfn "|  %s" (visualizations |> List.map (fun viz -> viz.[i]) |> String.concat "   "))
 ```

+I'm amazed on how simple the computation expression actually is, and now that I kindof know how to build them, I'm amazed that the AI couldn't do it.

 Let me quote myself from a year ago, as the same is applicable today: